What's New in Azure Cache for Redis

 Redis 6 becomes default update

-All versions of Azure Cache for Redis REST API, PowerShell, Azure CLI and Azure SDK, will create Redis instances using Redis 6 starting January 20, 2023.
+All versions of Azure Cache for Redis REST API, PowerShell, Azure CLI, and Azure SDK, create Redis instances using Redis 6 starting January 20, 2023.
 Previously, we announced this change would take place on November 1, 2022, but due to unforeseen changes, the date has now been pushed out to January 20, 2023.

 For more information, see Redis 6 becomes default for new cache instances.